tweedegolf/tweedegolf.github.io/_drafts/AR-and-the-web.md

 #### Two libraries

 While some developers have created their own AR libraries, most developers use either [JSAruco](https://github.com/jcmellado/js-aruco) or [JSARToolkit](https://github.com/kig/JSARToolKit).
-Both libraries are javascript ports from ancient C++ libraries.
+Both libraries are javascript ports from existing C++ libraries.
 JSAruco is based on [OpenCV](http://opencv.org/) and JSARToolkit is a port of [ARToolkit](http://www.hitl.washington.edu/artoolkit/) via the in-between ports NyARToolkit (Java) and FLARToolkit (Actionscript).

-The inner-workings of the libraries is as follows: a snapshot of the video feed is taken by copying image data from the video to a canvas on every animation frame.
-This image data gets analyzed for markers, and the position and rotation of every detected marker is returned.
-This information can subsequently be used to render a 3D object on top of the video feed, thus augmenting the reality.
+Both libraries work by taking a snapshot of the video feed for every frame and copying it to a canvas.
+This image data gets analyzed for markers, returning the position and rotation of every detected marker.
+This information can subsequently be used to render a 3D object on top of the video feed, thus augmenting the image.

 Three.js works very well with both JSAruco and JSARToolkit and I made 2 simple examples that show you how to use the libraries with Three.js, the code and some markers are available at [Github](https://github.com/tweedegolf/web-ar).